 Fort Worth neonatologist Susan Sward-Comunelli, M.D. and a group of child health advocates founded the milk bank in 2004 for premature babies in North Texas who were relying on other communities for life-saving donor human milk.
 That first year, we dispensed approximately 4,000 ounces.
-Since then, more than 10,000 generous mothers donated approximately 6 million ounces of breastmilk, which we pasteurized and dispensed to medically needy infants.
+Since then, more than 12,000 generous mothers donated more than 7 million ounces of breastmilk, which we pasteurized and dispensed to medically needy infants.

 Development & Expansion